phossa/phossa-di/README.md

   $container = new Container();

-  // use the 'MyCache' classname as service id
+  // use the 'MyCache' classname as the service id
   $cache = $container->get('MyCache');
   ```